 Avoid keeping them with fancy goldfish, however, as they’re much slower than wakin and won’t get a look in when feeding time comes.

 Video: A Close Look at the Wakin Goldfish

 Take a look at some wakin up close and personal.

-Attractive, hardy wakin can be extremely enjoyable to keep and watch, and don’t require too extensive a care regimen.
+Attractive, hardy wakin can be extremely enjoyable to keep and watch, and don’t require too extensive or skills to keep successfully.

-However, they do live a long time and need a lot of room, so you should only consider keeping wakin if you’re willing to provide them with a very large tank and potentially care for them for the next 20 years.
+However, they do live a long time and need a lot of room, so you should only consider keeping wakin if you’re willing to provide them with a very large tank and potentially dedicate up to 20 years to them.